 The Center for Research Libraries (CRL) is an international consortium of university, college, and independent research libraries.
 Founded in 1949, CRL supports advanced research and teaching in the humanities, sciences, and social sciences by preserving and making available to scholars the primary source material critical to those disciplines.

-CRL is based in Chicago and governed by a Board of Directors drawn from the research and higher education communities.
+CRL is based in Chicago and is governed by a Board of Directors drawn from the research and higher education communities.